North Carolina House Speaker Tim Moore's win marks big change in state's congressional delegation

 The 14th is one of three congressional districts expected to flip from Democrats to Republicans in the November election after the state’s Republican-controlled General Assembly redrew voting maps fashioned by judges for the 2022 elections.

+Candidates in the 6th and 13th Districts appeared headed for runoffs after none of them received more than 30% of the vote.

-The new map seems likely to transform a delegation now comprising seven Democrats and seven Republicans to one with 10 Republicans and four Democrats.
+The new maps seem likely to transform a delegation now comprising seven Democrats and seven Republicans to one with 10 Republicans and four Democrats.

 In the wake of the redistricting changes, five incumbents didn't run for another term.
 Democratic Reps.
 Jeff Jackson, Kathy Manning and Wiley Nickel decided to forgo reelection bids in districts that are now much more heavily tilted toward Republicans.
 Republican Reps.
 Dan Bishop and Patrick McHenry are stepping aside for unrelated reasons.